-Rain sensor, Electronic parking brake, Voice control system, Adaptive cruise control, Stop/start engine system and energy recovery, Driver fatigue sensor, Electrically folding door mirrors with illuminated boarding spots...
+Rain sensor, Electronic parking brake, Voice control system, Front assist with pedestrian protection, Stop/start engine system and energy recovery, Driver fatigue sensor, Electrically folding door mirrors with illuminated boarding spots...

 It's easy with Motability!
 You choose the car, we do the rest.

 Mpg stands for miles per gallon, and is used to show how far your car is able to travel for every gallon (or 4.55 litres) of fuel it uses.
 The combined WLTP fuel economy figure provides a general overview of a car's fuel consumption over a variety of speeds and road types.

 Insurance groups range from 1 to 50 and dictates the cost of the vehicles insurance.
 The higher the group, the higher the insurance will be for the vehicle.

 BHP rates the engine performance of vehicles and stands for the brake horsepower.

 CO2 is the amount of carbon dioxide emitted by the vehicle in grams per kilometre travelled, the lower the CO2 emissions the cleaner the vehicle is for the environment.